rorycornell/rorycornell.github.io/_posts/2015-11-07-Free-Hosting.md

 ##Why Go Static?
 1. ###Simplicity
-Jekyll eliminates complexity when trying to setup a blog:
+Jekyll eliminates complexity when trying to setup a blog

 2. ###No database
 Unlike WordPress and other content management systems (CMS), Jekyll does not have a database.
 All posts and pages are converted to static HTML.
 This is great for reducing loading times because no database calls are made.